The Transfer (Smash): Production

 The episode featured four songs, all originals.
 "Pretender" was written by Lucie Silvas and Michael Busbee.
 "Grin and Bare It" and "The Right Regrets were written by the show's in-house songwriters Marc Shaiman and Scott Wittman.
 "I'm Not Sorry" was written by Andrew McMahon.

 "Pretender", "Grin and Bare It", and "I'm Not Sorry" were made available as singles the week the episode aired.
 "The Right Regrets" is available on the cast album Bombshell.

 Critical reception

-Michael Slezak at TVLine.com reviewed the episode.
+Michael Slezak at TVLine reviewed the episode.